loferris/artificer/docs/artificer-ui-library-proposal.md

 ## Conclusion

-**Artificer UI** consolidates FableForge and Hellbat into a cohesive, reusable library that:
+**Artificer UI** consolidates Translator and Worldbuilder into a cohesive, reusable library that:

 ✅ Reduces code duplication by 30-40%
 ✅ Provides consistent developer experience